alttch/eva3/doc/install.rst

-It is also possible to configure the default repository location, by editing the file "etc/eva_shell.ini" (copy it from *eva-shell.ini* dist, if doesn't exist), section "update", field "url":
+It is also possible to configure the default repository location, by editing the file "etc/eva_shell.ini" (copy it from *eva-shell.ini* dist, if doesn't exists), section "update", field "url":

 .. code:: ini